edumserrano/dotnet-sdk-extensions/docs/polly/httpclient-with-fallback-policy.md

   - [Handling events from the fallback policy](#handling-events-from-the-fallback-policy)
 - [Distinguish different fallback response types](#distinguish-different-fallback-response-types)

+> [!IMPORTANT]
+>
+> `.NET 8` now brings better support for adding resilience to `HttpClient`.
+See [Add resilience to an HTTP client](https://learn.microsoft.com/en-us/dotnet/core/resilience/http-resilience?tabs=dotnet-cli#add-resilience-to-an-http-client) and [Building resilient cloud services with .NET 8 | .NET Conf 2023](https://www.youtube.com/watch?v=BDZpuFI8mMM&list=PLdo4fOcmZ0oULyHSPBx-tQzePOYlhvrAU&index=16).
+>
+> You should consider adopting the new `.NET 8` API instead of using the one presented here.

 ## Motivation

 Every time I use an `HttpClient` I end up repeating the same [Polly](https://github.com/App-vNext/Polly) usage pattern in my projects to a set of resilience polices such as: